 Commonly Asked Questions

-The software is one component of our offering.

-We’ve never had an IT department reject the software.
+The software is just one component of our offering, and we've never had an IT department reject the software.

-It sometimes takes a few weeks to go through the IT Office's standard approval process (university IT teams are very busy helping everyone out!).
-So if you anticipate IT will want to review some information, we encourage you to initiate that request early after seeing our demo.
+It sometimes takes a few weeks to go through the IT Office's approval process (university IT teams are super busy helping everyone out!).
+If you anticipate IT would like to review some information, we encourage you to initiate that request early after seeing our demo.

 At any point, if you decide we’re not the right fit for you (or vice versa), we'll just part ways professionally.